 Here in Cambridge kosher certified food is not so easy to come by as in some other towns & cities.
 There are a couple of shops that stock bits and pieces, and in particular, our local Sainsbury’s has a small kosher section.
 I always like to browse their selection, as I feel it tells me what items must be absolutely essential for a Jewish/kosher lifestyle.

-Anyway, a while ago I noticed that Sainsbury’s had started stocking ready-made biscuit crumb crusts in the kosher section.
+A while ago I noticed that Sainsbury’s had started stocking ready-made biscuit crumb crusts in the kosher section.
 These are really incredibly useful for knocking up a quick dessert in a matter of moments, in an emergency.
 Or any time you want something fast and easy.
 They last for ages, so I’ve started keeping one in the cupboard on standby, just in case.

 My favourite thing to fill the crusts with is this super-simple chocolate and coconut milk ganache.
 Simply pour it into the crust and pop into the fridge – maximum 10 minutes work, and an amazing result.
 The chocolate tart is rich, smooth, creamy, dense, sublimely chocolatey, and generally just gorgeous!
 The contrast between the silky filling and the crumbly crust is wonderful.

-Previously, I made this rich chocolate tart as dessert at Rosh Hashanah, when I needed to cook for about 50 people (yes, really).
+Previously, I made this rich chocolate tart as dessert at Rosh Hashanah, when I needed to cook for about 50 people.
 Obviously I made more than one of them that time!
 I sprinkled the top with pomegranate seeds, which added sweet-tart crunch, colour, and a bit of seasonality.
 You can pair the tart with any kind of fruit – I like to serve raspberries alongside it.
 A dollop of whipped coconut cream wouldn’t be a bad idea either.

 I’m still not convinced that pre-made crusts are essential for a kosher lifestyle, but they’re definitely worth browsing the kosher section for!